likehopper/redmine_sla/doc/MCD.md

 ## Overview

-During installation, thirteen plugin-specific tables are created:
+During installation, twelve plugin-specific tables are created:

 -   **slas** : all SLA definitions
 -   **sla_calendars** : calendars attached to an SLA